 A-440 Tuning Reference

-The A-440 Tuning Reference is the industry standard for tuning modern instruments.
-The "A" stands for an A note, and 440 refers to the speed of the vibration that leads to what we consider a perfect A note.
-The reason is that all sound is vibration, and the speed of these vibrations produces the pitch of the sound.
-Frequency (or vibration speed) is commonly referred to as Hertz, or Hz.
+The A-440 Tuning Reference is the widely-used tuning standard for modern instruments.
+The "A" in the title represents an A note, and 440 refers to the speed of the vibration that leads to a perfect A note.
+All sound is vibration, and the speed of these vibrations produces the pitch of the sound.
+Frequency (or vibration speed) is commonly referred to as Hertz, or abbreviated as hz.
 So when something vibrates at a speed of 440hz, it will produce a standard A note.
-You can use this reference tone to tune your acoustic instrument.
+This reference tone can be used to tune your acoustic instrument.

 Chromatic Tuners